Table of content

 Causeway Bay is filled with stores and shopping malls.
 Victoria Park is next to the Victoria Peak tram station, hop-on-hop-off Ding-Ding Hong Kong Tramways, and mid-level escalators.
 Experience how modern architecture blends with the typical “old, third-world” is fascinating.
 Spend a few hours exploring the island but save a few hours on other activities.

 Click on the pin to save it on Pinterest

-We had booked a food tour for our last day with Eating Adventures which we found on Viator.
+We had booked a food tour for our last day with Eating Adventures, which we found on Viator.
 It was a fantastic experience with Katherine, our guide, who took us through the Mong Kok area on the mainland.
 She told us about the life and habits of people in Hong Kong, and we learned a great deal.
-If you want to see the authentic side of Hong Kong, learn more about its culture, habits, way of life, and dare to eat what and where natives eat, I would recommend this food tour!!!
+If you want to see the authentic side of Hong Kong, learn more about its culture, habits, and way of life, and dare to eat what and where natives eat, I would recommend this food tour!!!

 Other things to do in Hong Kong

 Hong Kong Disney Land.
 I am not a huge fan of Disney Land, and we were on a romantic trip, so I can’t tell you much about it.
 But if you are going with your kids, this would probably be a significant activity to check out.

 Mong Kok markets – I loved it.
 It was so surreal and cool in the same way.
 When you see people walking with plastic bags wriggling, you think, what the hell?
 But then you enter the market area and see all the shops selling live fish, shrimps, and shells, and you get it 🙂 The market contains everything from food to funeral attributes.

 Stroll along the Tsim Sha Tsui Promenade (where we stayed) to admire Hong Kong Island’s views and the Symphony of Lights during the evening.